wojtryb/Shortcut-Composer/shortcut_composer/config_system/README.md

 - reset the value to default.
 - register a callback run on each value change.

-Type of default value passed on initlization is remembered, and used to parse values both on read and write.
+Type of default value passed on initialization is remembered, and used to parse values both on read and write.
 Supported types are:
 - `int`, `list[int]`,
 - `float`, `list[float]`,
 - `str`, `list[str]`,